Skip to content

 Cleaning The Brushroll

-1. Take out the roll and rotating brush from the floor nozzle.
+1. Remove the brush roll and rotating brush from the floor nozzle assembly.

-7. Place the roll and rotating brush back in spots.
+7. Reinstall the brush roll and rotating brush in their original orientations.

 Cleaning The Post-motor & Pre-motor Filters